← Thought Leadership

 Financial entity (DORA)

-One of the categories of firm DORA lists directly — credit institutions, payment and e-money institutions, investment firms, crypto-asset service providers, and insurance and reinsurance undertakings among them.
+One of the categories of firm DORA lists directly, credit institutions, payment and e-money institutions, investment firms, crypto-asset service providers, and insurance and reinsurance undertakings among them.
 Holding an EU financial licence generally means you are a financial entity under DORA unless a specific exemption applies.

-Test 2 — Are you an ICT third-party provider to financial entities?
+Test 2: are you an ICT third-party provider to financial entities?

 What DORA requires if it applies

-DORA’s requirements fall into five areas:
+Once either test catches you, DORA's requirements fall into five areas:

-• ICT risk management— a documented framework for identifying, protecting, detecting, and recovering.
+• ICT risk management, a documented framework for identifying, protecting, detecting, and recovering.

-• ICT-related incident reporting— classifying and reporting major incidents to your competent authority.
+• ICT-related incident reporting, classifying and reporting major incidents to your competent authority.

-• Digital operational resilience testing— regular testing, up to threat-led penetration testing for larger entities.
+• Digital operational resilience testing, regular testing, up to threat-led penetration testing for larger entities.

-• ICT third-party risk management— including the specific contractual terms required under Article 30.
+• ICT third-party risk management, including the specific contractual terms required under Article 30.

 How COMPLY.Reg helps